EvitaKnits/stitch-space-API/README.md

 - A user can only follow another user once
 - A user can only rate a piece once

+**Development Notes**
+During the development process, I found that 'username' is a required field when extending Django's AbstractUser model.
+I didn't want to use the AbstractBaseUser so decided to implement a username after all.

 ### Data validation

 Data validation rules ensure the accuracy and reliability of information stored in the system, ensuring all entries adhere to expected formats.
 Below, I have detailed the requirements either defined in my models, required by my forms or as they stand in the Abstract User model inherited from Django: